api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-container/index.md

 (WSL2) to run CURL for Linux.

-In order to test an endpoint make a HTTP POST request with the `Content-Type` header set to `application/json`, the endpoint parameters in the request body as a key/value pairs, and the `endpointId` as a path parameter in the URL.
+In order to test an endpoint make a HTTP POST request with the `Content-Type` header set to `application/json`, the endpoint parameters in the request body, and the `endpointId` as a path parameter.

 - `-X`: POST
 - `-H`: The `Content-Type` using the value of `application/json`.
 - `-d`: Use request body data to pass the endpoint parameter key/value pair.
 - `url`:
-  - `<httpGatewayUrl>`: The HTTP gateway URL as displayed in the terminal at the end of an Airnode deployment.
+  - `<httpGatewayUrl>`: The HTTP gateway URL as displayed in the terminal at the end of an Airnode deployment less the `:endpointId` placeholder.
 Update the placeholder in the CURL example below with its value.
   - <code style="overflow-wrap:break-word;">0x6db9...c27af6</code>: Passed as a
     path parameter, the endpointId to call, see `triggers.rrp[0].endpointId` in the `config.json` file.